Kerry Armstrong

 Kerry Michelle Armstrong (born 12 September 1958) is an Australian actress and author.
 She is one of only two actresses to win two Australian Film Institute Awards in the same year, winning Best Actress in a Leading Role for Lantana and Best Actress in a Leading Role in a Television Drama for SeaChange in 2001.

 After early television roles in Australia including Prisoner (1979) and Skyways (1980), Armstrong moved to the United States in 1981, where she played Ophelia in Hamlet and Isabella in Measure for Measure at the Arena Stage in Washington, D.C., and had a role in the soap opera Dynasty (1985–86).
 She returned to Australia in 1987.
 Her other television roles include MDA (2002–03) and Bed of Roses (2008–11).

+Early life and education

+Kerry Michelle Armstrong was born in Melbourne, Victoria.

 Career

 Early years

-Armstrong appeared in both acting and presenting roles on Australian television in the 1970s and early 1980.
-One of her first acting roles was on television series Marion, released in March 1974.
-She appeared as a GTV-9 weather girl, and then in a dramatic acting role, appearing as Lynn 'Wonky' Warner, an original character in Network Ten women's prison drama Prisoner.
-Initially planned to last 16 episodes, the series was continued and Armstrong appeared in the first 44 episodes.
-She then switched to another ongoing role in drama series Skyways for 49 episodes.
-In 1981 she co-hosted the Network Ten series Together Tonight with Greg Evans.